robinv85/dotfiles/README.md

 Kudos
 -----

-Inspired by ODT (Other People's Dotfiles) and some articles
+Inspired by Other People's Dotfiles and some articles

 * [Github does dotfiles](http://dotfiles.github.io/) and [@octodots](http://www.twitter.com/octodots) on Twitter
 * [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles)